niksheridan/nik-octo-invention/README.md

-# Basic Example of Packaging a Python Application
+# Basic Reference Example of Packaging a Python Application

 This how to guide was taken from the following [reference](https://packaging.python.org/tutorials/installing-packages/).